 Publishing: In Their Own Words, book and audio oral histories, Diary Of a Young Boy - the Will Pomeroy Diary, Mink River audiobook, and many electronically converted scrapbooks, original documents, and historic photographs.

-Sponsoring/Producing: Lake Oswego Reads, Storytelling Festival, Music, Author, and Performing Arts series, Summer Reading programs, Early Literacy Storytimes, Multicultural Children's Book Day, and more.
+Sponsoring/Producing: Lake Oswego Reads, Music, Author, and Performing Arts series, Summer Reading programs, Early Literacy Storytimes, Multicultural Children's Book Day, and more.

 Educating: Computer, Internet and technology classes and seminars, in-house programs on job searching, resume writing, college application process.